svgeesus/EuroMPE/Duophonic/voltage-ref-LT1236.md

 Full bottom ground plane; top ground connections with vias by caps and GND connection, runs under device

-Pin 1 of MAX6226 is indicated by a circular mark and is aligned to the top-left corner on this board (indicated by small dot on silkscreen).
+Pin 1 of LT1236 is indicated by a circular mark and is aligned to the top-left corner on this board (indicated by small dot on silkscreen).

-Pin 1 of OPA2186 is on the side with the bevel, and is aligned closest to JP2 on this board.
+Pin 1 of OPA2186 is on the side with the bevel, and is aligned closest to R5 on this board.

 ![soic-8](./img/soic-8.png)

-Output cap may need around [5R serial resistance](https://www.eevblog.com/forum/metrology/yet-another-basic-10v-reference-tear-my-design-apart!/msg1666097/#msg1666097) to avoid ringing.
+Input and output caps hve [5R serial resistance](https://www.eevblog.com/forum/metrology/yet-another-basic-10v-reference-tear-my-design-apart!/msg1666097/#msg1666097) to avoid ringing.
 Electrolytics were better here than ceramics.

 > In critical applications,
 a 10μF solid tantalum capacitor with several ohms